dyazincahya/awesome-nativescript/README.md

 - [Local Notifications](https://github.com/NativeScript/plugins/blob/main/packages/local-notifications) - A plugin that allows your app to show notifications when the app is not running.
 - [Shared Notification Delegate](https://github.com/NativeScript/plugins/blob/main/packages/shared-notification-delegate) - This project aims to prevent the shortcomings that come from the iOS implementation of only allowing a single delegate.
 - [Task](https://github.com/NativeScript-Use/NativeScript-Use/tree/main/packages/nativescript-task) - A NativeScript module for simply handling background tasks via web workers.
-- [Task Dispatcher](https://github.com/GeoTecINIT/nativescript-task-dispatcher) - Task Dispatcher is a NativeScript plugin aimed to ease the execution of mobile app's task definition and execution workflows in the background.
+- [Task Dispatcher](https://github.com/GeoTecINIT/nativescript-task-dispatcher) - This is a NativeScript plugin aimed to ease the execution of mobile app's task definition and execution workflows in the background.

 #### Communication & Networking